mkoehnke/WKZombie/README.md

 ### Batch

+The returned Headless Action will make a bulk execution of the specified action with the provided input elements.
+Once all actions have finished executing, the collected results will be returned.
 ```ruby
 func batch<T, U>(f: T -> Action<U>)(elements: [T]) -> Action<[U]>
 ```

 ### Collect

+The returned Headless Action will execute the specified action (with the result of the previous action execution as input parameter) until a certain condition is met.
+Afterwards, it will return the collected action results.
 ```ruby
 func collect<T>(f: T -> Action<T>, until: T -> Bool)(initial: T) -> Action<[T]>
 ```

 ### Dump

+This command is useful for **debugging**.
+It prints out the current state of the Headless browser represented as *DOM*.
 ```ruby
 func dump()
 ```